 Maple syrups are made from maple trees and the process is purely a season based.
 Maple trees produce starch throughout the year and preserve them in its bark and roots.

-The maple trees convert the starch they gather into sugar and let them flow as a sweet sap during the season between winter and spring.
+The maple trees convert the starch they gather into sugar and let them flow like a sweet sap during the season between winter and spring.

 Almost about 98 % of the sap is water and removing it requires multiple effect evaporators.
 The final syrup evolved is so low in volume that only a recovery of 2 % is possible.

 Different Maple Syrup Grades

 Based on the quality, there are two different types of maple syrups – Grade A and Grade B.

-Fancy syrups ruled the market in early days.
-This was may be because of the name fancy or for other unknown reasons.
+Fancy syrups ruled the market in the early days.
+This was maybe because of the name fancy or for other unknown reasons.

 Grade A syrup is made from sap that is harvested earlier than the grade B syrup.
-It is also called as a lighter syrup as it contains less flavour than the grade B syrup.
+It is also called as a lighter syrup as it contains less flavor than the grade B syrup.

-Grade A syrup comes with a lighter colour of amber and this could be of a darker shade if harvested at a later period.
+Grade A syrup comes with a lighter color of amber and this could be of a darker shade if harvested at a later period.

-Maple Syrup Grade A Vs Grade B:
+Maple Syrup Grades A Vs Grade B

-Grade A maple syrup is produced from sap at an early stage of the season and is lighter in colour.
+Grade A maple syrup is produced from sap at an early stage of the season and is lighter in color.
 It also gives a lighter taste.

-But if your requirement is to add an additional flavour to your dishes then you might need a maple syrup grade with a strong taste and flavour and that could be none other than Grade B Maple Syrup.
+But if your requirement is to add an additional flavor to your dishes then you might need a maple syrup grade with a strong taste and flavor and that could be none other than Grade B Maple Syrup.

-Why Grade B Maple Syrup is Better Than Grade A?
+Why is Grade B Maple Syrup Better?

-Grade B maple syrups are more concentrated and this is indicated by its colour and viscosity.
+Grade B maple syrups are more concentrated and this is indicated by its darker color and viscosity.
 More concentration is obtained as they are harvested at the end of the season.

 Grade B syrup contains 8 % RDA of calcium whereas the grade A maple syrup contains 4 % RDA of calcium.